jwc20/bol/questions.md

 ### Before Before

 - Am I understanding the question correctly?
     - Have I communicated effectively and quickly with the interviewer what my understanding of the question is?

 ### Before

 #### Constraints?

 - What is the input?
 What is the output?
     - Is the input sorted?
     - If we're working with numbers, are we working with only nonnegative numbers?
     - Should I return an empty list or 0 or -1 or some boolean if the input is not valid (if the input is an empty string, list, etc.)?

 #### Ideas and assumptions:

-- ***What is the simplest, most naive solution?***
+- ***What is the simplest, most naive approach?***
-- What other solutions can I come up with?
+- What other approaches can I come up with?
-	- Can I come up with a better solution, or should I build on the naive solution?
+	- Can I come up with a better approach?
-- What are the time and space complexity of the solutions I am not working with?
+	- Can I build on the naive approach?
-- What is the time and space complexity of the solution I am working with?
+- What are the time and space complexity of all approaches I had come up with?

 ### During